truewebber/swift-protoreflect/docs/SwiftProtoReflect_Product_Discovery.md

 ### Functionality
 1. **Complete Core API**: All planned APIs must be implemented and stable
-2. **Wire Format Compatibility**: 100% compatibility with protobuf binary format (proto2 and proto3)
+2. **Wire Format Compatibility**: 100% compatibility with SwiftProtobuf's implementation of the protobuf binary format
-3. **Field Type Support**: Support for all standard protobuf field types
+3. **Field Type Support**: Support for all standard protobuf field types supported by SwiftProtobuf
 4. **Complex Type Support**: Support for repeated fields, maps, nested messages, and enums
 5. **Reflection API**: Complete implementation of reflection and introspection capabilities